kubedb/cli/docs/tutorials/elasticsearch/README.md

 ![snapshot-console](/docs/images/elasticsearch/e1-xyz-snapshot.png)

-From the above image, you can see that the snapshot output is stored in a folder called `{bucket}/kubedb/{namespace}/{tpr}/{snapshot}/`.
+From the above image, you can see that the snapshot output is stored in a folder called `{bucket}/kubedb/{namespace}/{elasticsearch-object}/{snapshot}/`.

 ### Scheduled Backups
 KubeDB supports taking periodic backups for a database using a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
-To take periodic backups, edit the Elasticsearch tpr to add `spec.backupSchedule` section.
+To take periodic backups, edit the Elasticsearch object to add `spec.backupSchedule` section.

 ```yaml
 $ kubedb edit es e1 -n demo